OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ## Create or edit the shortcuts JSON file

-If there isn't one already, create a JSON file in your project.
+Create a JSON file in your project.
 Be sure the path of the file matches the location you specified for the `Url` attribute of the [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element.
 This file will describe your keyboard shortcuts, and the actions that they will invoke.

 1. Inside the JSON file, add the following JSON: